Porticos: Bioptigen Envisu Image System

-Bioptigen, a technology leader in ophthalmology from Morrisville, North Carolina partnered with Porticos, a product design and product development engineering consulting firm in Morrisville, NC to create the Envisu, a state-of-the-art OCT (Optical Coherence Tomography).
-The Envisu is a system that produces detailed images of the internal structure of the eye for both clinical and research applications.
+Bioptigen, a technology leader in ophthalmology from Morrisville, North Carolina partnered with Porticos, a product design, and product development engineering consulting firm in Morrisville, NC to create the Envisu, a state-of-the-art OCT (Optical Coherence Tomography).
+The Envision is a system that produces detailed images of the internal structure of the eye for both clinical and research applications.

 Designers at Bioptigen needed to advance their product and they selected Porticos’s engineers for the design.
 Porticos optimized Envisu by utilizing the proprietary “engine,” while also mitigating annual production costs.